top of page

 • Hypersonic plasma interactions

-Dr. Lemmer is funded by the Air Force Office of Scientific Research, Air Force Research Laboratory's University Nanosatellite Program (UNP), the National Science Foundation, NASA's Space Technology Mission Directorate, and the Michigan Space Grant Consortium.
+Dr. Lemmer is funded by the Air Force Office of Scientific Research, Space Force Space Strategic Technology Institute, NASA's Space Technology Mission Directorate, and the Michigan Space Grant Consortium.
 Previously, she was a recipient of the Air Force Office of Scientific Research's Young Investigator Program Award.
 In 2018 and 2019, Dr. Lemmer participated in the Air Force Research Laboratory's Summer Faculty Fellowship Program where she researched nanosecond pulsed plasma discharges using Raman, Rayleigh, and Thomson scattering techniques.
 In 2012, she participated in the Jet Propulsion Laboratory's Summer Faculty Research Program where she specialized in Hall thruster wall erosion measurements and diagnostics.
 She earned her Ph.D. in Aerospace Engineering from the University of Michigan in 2009 under Dr. Alec Gallimore at the Plasmadynamics and Electric Propulsion Laboratory.

 CV